 The scheduler required by this specification is fixed-priority preemptive with at least 28 unique priority levels.
+At least 28 must be supported by each implementation, but a deployment need not have all 28 active, when not needed by the application.
 It is represented by the class FirstInFirstOutScheduler, a subclass of PriorityScheduler, and is called the base scheduler.
 As the name implies, this scheduler does not time-slice threads at a given priority, but rather runs each to completion, so long as no higher priority thread becomes ready to run and no other processor is available for the higher priority thread.
 In that case, the current thread is preempted by the higher priority thread.